Franz Family Tree

 Home

 Ferdinand Franz (b. approx. 1821, Lahr, Bavaria; d.
 May 5, 1887, Baltimore, MD) m.
 Eva (b. approx. 1821, Lahr, Bavaria; d. bet.
-1859 and 1870, Baltimore, MD) Ferdinand Franz, occupation baker, and wife Eva Franz, appear on the list of passengers who arrived in Baltimore from Bremen on August 23, 1853, on the bark Anna[1].
+1859 and 1870, Baltimore, MD) Ferdinand Franz, occupation baker, and wife Eva Franz, appear on the list of passengers who arrived in Baltimore from Bremen on August 23, 1853, on the bark Anna [1].
 1870 and 1880 censuses show Ferdinand Franz, baker, and his two children, living on Fairmount Avenue.
-His obituary in the Baltimore American, May 7th, 1887, reads ÒFRANZÑon May 5th, 1887, FERDINAND, in the 66th year of his age.
-His funeral will take place today [May 7th] from the residence at No. 1921 Fairmount Avenue.Ó[2] His two children were:

 1. Walburges Franz (b. approx. 1854, MD) This was a daughter.

 2. John Benedict Franz (b.
 1859, MD; d.
-1929, Baltimore, MD) m. approx. 1878
+1929, Baltimore, MD) m. approx. 1878 Mary Anna Wagner (b.
+March

-buried at Holy Redeemer Catholic Cemetery.[3]
-Census records show his
+1860, MD; d.
+1939, Baltimore, MD).
+They are buried at Holy Redeemer Catholic Cemetery.[4]
+Census records

-occupation as produce dealer.
-They lived on Harden Avenue, in the 14th district.
+show his occupation as produce dealer.
+He also raised and showed carrier pigeons.
+They lived on Harden

-John and Mary had nine children, Ferdinand, Clara, Elizabeth, John Benedict
+Avenue, in the 14th district.
+John and Mary had nine children, Ferdinand, Clara, Elizabeth, John Benedict Jr.,

-Jr., Charles, George, Lawrence, William, and Edward:
+Charles, George, Lawrence, William, and Edward:

 a.
 Stephen Franz